-This is your first transaction at BTC Direct Is this your first transaction on our platform?
+This is your first transaction with BTC Direct

 Then we first have to manually check whether the name on your bank account matches the name of your account with BTC Direct.
 But do not worry: our support team works faster than the Lightning Network!

 Your transaction does not yet have enough confirmations

 Some wallets have their own policy with regard to the visibility of your transaction.
 For example, some wallets only show a transaction after six confirmations.
 You can often change this in the settings of your wallet.

 Your wallet is not (yet) synchronized with the network